 The Digital Image Making course introduces students to the use of the computer as an imagemaking tool used across all art and design disciplines.
 Students are introduced to Photoshop and Illustrator tools and techniques, basic typography, and graphic design.
-Students demonstrate their ability to solve visual, compositional and technical problems for print, web and motion media applications.
+At the conclusion of this course, students demonstrate their ability to solve visual, compositional and technical problems for print, web and motion media applications.